open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

         ans2:
           value: Not paired.
           feedback: Incorrect!
-      selected_scenario_part3: Investigate the impact of education on earnings by comparing the salaries of individuals with high school diplomas and college degrees.
+      selected_scenario_part3: Determine the impact of a hydration campaign on water intake by comparing the intakes before and after the campaign.
       part3:
         ans1:
           value: Paired.
-          feedback: Incorrect!
+          feedback: Correct!
         ans2:
           value: Not paired.
-          feedback: Correct!
+          feedback: Incorrect!
       selected_scenario_part4: Assess gender-related salary gap by comparing salaries of randomly sampled men and women.
       part4: